gem5/gem5-resources/README.md

 The [Princeton Application Repository for Shared-Memory Computers (PARSEC)]( https://parsec.cs.princeton.edu/) is a benchmark suite composed of multithreaded programs.
-In `src/parsec` we provide the source to build a disk image which may be used, along side configuration files, to run the PARSEC Benchmark Suite on gem5 architectural simulations.
+In `src/parsec` we provide the source to build a disk image which may be used, alongside configuration files, to run the PARSEC Benchmark Suite on gem5 architectural simulations.
 Please consult `src/parsec/README.md` for build and execution information.

-A pre-build parsec benchmark image, for X86, can be found here:
+A pre-built parsec benchmark image, for X86, can be found here:
 <http://dist.gem5.org/images/x86/ubuntu-18-04/parsec>.

 # Resource: NAS Parallel Benchmarks (NPB) Tests

 The [NAS Parallel Benchmarks] (NPB) are a small set of programs designed to help evaluate the performance of parallel supercomputers.
-The set consists of five kenels and three pseudo-applications. gem5 resources provides a disk image, and scripts allowing for the NPB image to be run within gem5 X86 simulations.
-A pre-build npb disk image can be downloaded here:
+The set consists of five Lunux Kernels and three pseudo-applications. gem5 resources provides a disk image, and scripts allowing for the NPB image to be run within gem5 X86 simulations.
+A pre-built npb disk image can be downloaded here:
 <http://dist.gem5.org/images/x86/ubuntu-18-04/npb>.

 The npb resources can be found in `src/npb`.
 It consists of: